Setting up computing resources

 Software in Colab

 When you launch a Google Colab notebook, much of the software we will use in class is already installed.
 It is not always the latest version of the software, however.
-In fact, as of mid-September 2023, Colab is running Python 3.10, whereas you will run Python 3.11 on your machine through your Anaconda installation.
+In fact, as of July 2024, Colab is running Python 3.10, whereas you will run Python 3.12 on your machine through your Anaconda installation.
 Nonetheless, most (but not all) of the analyses we do for this class will work just fine in Colab.
 We will make every effort to let you know when Colab will not be able to handle activities in class, the most important example being some dashboarding applications.

 Because the notebooks in Colab have software preinstalled, and no more, you will often need to install software before you can run the rest of the code in a notebook.
 To enable this, when necessary, in the first code cell of each notebook in this class, we will have the following code (or a variant thereof depending on what is needed or if the default installations of Colab change).
 Running this code will not affect running your notebook on your local machine; the same notebook will work on your local machine or on Colab.